Dharshan2007-jpg/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.*/
+Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
 ```
 module ex4 (a,b,c,x,y,z,sum,dif,car,bor);
 input a,b,c,x,y,z;